Stocks and Shares: The Low-Down

 Removing the Emotional Element

 Compared to many fields, stock market trading is an odd hybrid discipline that often combines both art and science skills.
-It requires both the quantitative data skills of mathematics as well as the instinctive understanding of behaviour and risk that only an analytical mind can provide, and it takes a certain type of person to remove the emotion from big decisions about whether or not to buy or sell.
+It requires both the quantitative data skills of mathematics as well as the instinctive understanding of behavior and risk that only an analytical mind can provide, and it takes a certain type of person to remove the emotion from big decisions about whether or not to buy or sell.
 If a holding begins to decline in value one day, for example, a less experienced or a more nervous trader may be tempted to sell straight away to cut their losses.

 - Both analytical and mathematical skills are often required for trading